mglantz/moonshine-copy/README.md

-This was born out of an insane attempt to copy something very fast.
+This was born out of an insane attempt to copy something faster than 'cp'.
 You should very likely ignore this.

 # Installing moonshine-copy
 ```